 TVL | Total Value Locked in protocol | Measure protocol adoption and trust |

-Web3 redefines multi-touch attribution and token-economics-aware LTV so growth teams can base decisions on metrics aligned with decentralized user behavior.
+Web3's unique approach to multi-touch attribution and token-economics-aware LTV calculations empowers growth teams to make decisions based on metrics that truly align with decentralized user behavior patterns.

-A growth dashboard in Web3 is a role-specific workspace showing real-time acquisition, retention, and engagement using wallet-level data and blockchain metrics while keeping usability for product and marketing teams.
+A well-designed Web3 growth dashboard serves as a role-specific workspace that displays real-time acquisition, retention, and engagement metrics using wallet-level data and blockchain-specific KPIs while maintaining usability for both product and marketing teams.

 Platform | Data Sources | Attribution | Visualization | Wallet Segmentation | Dashboard Customization |